intel/trustauthority-cli/README.md

 # applications.security.amber.cli
-A CLI tool for Tenants to use to access Amber Services
+A CLI tool for Tenants to use and access Amber Services

 ### OS Supported
 Ubuntu LTS 20.04